livecycle/preevy/site/docs/integrations/docker-extension.md

 <details>
   <summary>What security features does the Livecycle Docker extension offer?</summary>

-  The Livecycle Docker Extension uses a secure [SSH tunnel](https://livecycle.io/blogs/preevy-proxy-service-2/) to expose your local development environment using Livecycle's tunnel server, which is only accessible using HTTPS.
+  The Livecycle Docker Extension uses a secure <a href="https://livecycle.io/blogs/preevy-proxy-service-2/" target="_blank">SSH tunnel</a> to expose your local development environment using Livecycle's tunnel server, which is only accessible using HTTPS.

   You can enable private URLs to restrict access to your environment.
 </details>

 <details>
   <summary>How do I get started with the Livecycle Docker Extension?</summary>

-  You can get started with the Livecycle Docker Extension by following the steps in the [Getting Started](#getting-started) section.
+  You can get started with the Livecycle Docker Extension by following the steps in the Getting Started section of this document.
 </details>

 <details>